 - Information about 90 GHz weather conditions in Green Bank

-MUSTANG-1.5 is Under Construction!MUSTANG-1.5 is coming along very quickly, with first light on the GBT scheduled for fall 2013.
+MUSTANG-2 is Under Construction!MUSTANG-1.5 is currently being integrated and tested in the lab at U.Penn., with first light on the GBT scheduled for winter 2014.

 Cutaway showing the design of the MUSTANG-1.5 receiver